ros-workshop/manipulation/README.md

 ![robot_model](./resources/images/robot_model_rviz.png)

-If it wasn't made clear in the previous workshop lessons, Rviz shows the robot model here using the Transform Tree [tf tree].
+If it wasn't made clear in the previous workshop lessons:
+* Rviz shows the robot model here using the Transform Tree [tf tree].
-We launched a node called the `robot_state_publisher` which converts the joint states we echoed above into transformations, depicting where the robot limbs are relative to each other.
+* We launched a node called the `robot_state_publisher` which converts the joint states we echoed above into transformations, depicting where the robot limbs are relative to each other.

 Go ahead and launch the ros graph rqt widget and see what I mean!

 <details><summary>See what I mean!</summary>